 Our favorite sandwiches at Reston’s Cafesano are the panini, especially the Grilled Chicken Pesto and the Caprese (when tomatoes are in season).
 Italian meatball is another tasty and filling choice.
 The menu also includes several wraps, pasta dishes, and kabob platters featuring a larger serving of those yummy skewers.

-Beer, wine, and the usual soft drinks are offered, along with a few delicious desserts.
+Beer, wine, and the usual soft drinks, along with a few delicious desserts, round out the menu.
 Try the baklava for a taste of the Mediterranean.

 Reston’s Cafesano has become a staple of our neighborhood.
 It’s so nice to have a consistently delicious, fresh, and local restaurant in a suburban world often dominated by chains.
 It is truly one of our favorite Reston restaurants.
-Happily, Cafesano opened a second location at Dulles Town Center which is on our list to try.
+Happily, Cafesano opened a second location at Dulles Town Center which has a larger patio.